 Depending on the shade, blue can look bold and energetic, calm and serene, or moody and evocative.
 But the best part about the cool hue is it pairs beautifully with a wide array of other colors.
 Whether your decorating style is relaxed and beachy, modern, or Old World, there's a color combination for you.

 Ahead, 11 ways to style arguably the most versatile color on the spectrum.
 Feeling blue?
 Us, too!

 Cobalt Blue + Forest Green

 All colors have either cool or warm undertones.
 Once you determine the undertone, pairing them with like temperatures will always result in a harmonious color combo.
 In this instance, blue and green both share a cool undertone, so they go together like a dream.

-Blue and brown are colors often found in nature together, so they naturally go well together.
-This room in particular also works because the terrazzo floor and wall include both blue and brown, tying it all together.
+Blue and beige are colors often found in nature together, so they naturally go well together.
+This room in particular works because the beige window covering, decorative accents, and lamp ground the bold blue walls and chairs.

 Although black can be an intimidating shade to bring into your home, the addition of a bright pop of blue makes it feel much more welcoming.
 The mix of whimsical art, pops of color, and streamlined furnishings create a sophisticated but not-too-serious space.

-Turquoise and rosewood are two more colors commonly found in nature together, which means they pair like a dream.
-Think: New Mexico or Persia.
-This bedroom incorporates both shades in a way that exudes old world charm in the best way.
+Turquoise and rose are two more colors commonly found in nature together, which means they pair like a dream (think New Mexico or Persia).
+This living room incorporates both shades in a way that exudes exotic charm in the best way.

 Navy + Kelly Green

-We already know that because blue and green both share a cool undertone, they pair well together.
-But adding in a third hue with a warm undertone, like amber, strikes a nice balance.
+We already know that, because blue and green both share a cool undertone, they pair well together.
+But adding in a third hue with a warm undertone, like these rich wood floors, strikes a nice balance.